Texcoco de Mora: Geography

 Tescoco lies about 25 km east of the centre of Mexico City.
 Major elevations in the municipality include the Tlaloc Mountain (4,500 meters) the Tetzcutzinco, Moyotepec and Tecuachacho.
 Most elevations are named after the major community to be found on them.
 There are also a number of small canyons.
 Part of the municipality used to be covered by Lake Texcoco, but most of this lake has since been drained.
 The rivers that fed it, such as the Cozcacuaco, the Chapingo and the San Bernardino still exist.

 The city of Texcoco used to be located on the shore of Lake Texcoco.
 This lake covered an area of 9,600 km2, but since early colonial times, floods or fears of flooding have led to various drainage projects, which over time has nearly destroyed the lake completely.
 Starting in the 1970s and continuing to the present day, there have been efforts to clean the polluted remnants of the lake.
 The remains of Lake Texcoco extend about 1,700 hectares in which aquatic birds and migratory birds from the U.S. and Canada can still be seen.

 The climate is temperate and semi-arid with a median temperature of 15.9 °C, and few frosts.
 Most rains come between the months of June and October.
 The higher peaks have forests of conifers and oaks while the drier lowlands have semi desert vegetation.
 Animal life includes deer, coyotes and ocelots, as well as smaller mammals.
 The municipality has lost a number of larger bird species such as the falcon, eagle and buzzard.
 Smaller birds such as swallows, canaries and others remain.
 Except for rattlesnakes, almost all reptiles have disappeared.

-Demography

-In 2005 the municipality had a population of 259,308.